 If you like very flavorful coffee, you’ll undoubtedly be more than happy with a French press.
 This coffee brewer produces terrific, full-bodied, and incredibly balanced coffee.

-If you really dislike the coffee flavors that I just mentioned, you are better off sticking with either of the pour over brewers.
-The coffee that these coffee brewers produce is more likely to suit your favorite flavor profile.
+If you really dislike the coffee flavors I just mentioned, you are better off sticking with either of the pour over brewers.

-A French press comes in many different sizes, shapes, and materials.
-I use the Bialetti French press.
-The glass design did the trick for me, and when I’m brewing coffee, I also get to look at how the brewing of the coffee goes from the sides.
+The glass design does the trick for me, and when I’m brewing coffee, I also get to see how the coffee is brewed from the sides.

 You can check out the coffee brewer that I use here.
-I own a 3 cup version and the 8 cup version, and there’s even a 600ml version:
+I own a 3-cup version and the 8-cup version, and there’s even a 600ml version:

 |